 - roasted vegetables

-A delicious chicken dhansak recipe with sweet and sour flavours from the addition of fresh pineapple.
+A delicious chicken dhansak curry recipe with lentils and sweet and sour flavours from the addition of fresh pineapple.

 - 5ml (1 tsp) ground turmeric